Dmirandae/blepd/README.md

 ---
 title: "blepd README"
 author: "D.R.
 Miranda Esquivel"
-date: "2018 / 03 / 25"
+date: "2018 / 04 / 01"
 ---

-These functions evaluate whether a change in a/some terminal branches' length generates a change in the area(s) selected using PD; and when applies, the terminal branch length value for that change.
+These functions evaluate

+1. whether a change in a/some terminal branches' length generates a change in the area(s) selected using PD; and when applies, the terminal branch length value for that change.

+2. the behaviour of PD when two terminal branch lengths are swapped.

 A worked example could be found in  [https://github.com/Dmirandae/blepd/blob/master/docs/workedExample.pdf].